hyperpower/carpio21/doc/source/1-tri_tri/ttintersection.rst

 +++++++++++++++++++++++++++++++++++++++
 Compute the intersection line and project onto the largest axis.

+For **problem 1**.
+We want to know if the two triangles intersect.
+The intersection segement does not need to be computed exactly.

 The direction vector of intersection line of two plane $\pi_1$ and $\pi_2$ can be found by:

 .. math::